jimhigson/oboe.js/writing/main/5_Implementation.md

 builder and also that compiled JSONPath expressions are tested against for matches \label{ascent}](images/ascent.png)

-The representation of the path to the current node is as a singly linked list, see figure \ref{ascent}.
+The path of the current node is maintained as a singly linked list, with each list element holding the field name and the node and the node itself, see figure \ref{ascent}.
 The list is arranged with the JSON root at the far end and the current node at the head.
-This order was chosen because as we traverse the JSON the current node is appended and removed many times whereas the root is immutable, this is computationally very cheap since all updates to the path are at the head.
-Each list element holds the field name which referenced the node in the parent object to the node and the node itself.
+As we traverse the JSON the current node is appended and removed many times whereas the root is immutable.
+This ordering was chosen because it is computationally very efficient since all updates to the list are at the head.
+Each link in the list is immutable, enforced by newer Javascript engines as frozen objects [^3].

-Linked lists were chosen over the more conventional Javascript approach of using the build in Arrays because

-JS poor at Arrays which grow/shrink.
-Also not very functional if arrays are modified and highly inefficient to use them in an immutable style and copy on every mutation.
-Random access to middle not required, only at one end.
+Linked lists were chosen in preference to the more conventional approach of using native Javascript Arrays for several reasons.
+Firstly, I find this area of the program more easy to test and debug given immutable data structures.
+Treating the native Arrays as immutable would be very expensive because on each change to the path the array contents would have to be copied to a new array.
+As well as promoting mutability, most Javascript virtual machines are quite poor at array growing and shrinking so for collections whose size changes often are outperformed by linked lists.
+Finally, this is a very convenient format for the JSONPath engine to perform matching on as will be discussed in the next section.
+The Javascript file lists.js implements the lists with some appropriate recursive operations: `map`, `foldR`, `all`.

 Changed into normal array before handing to outside world.

-Good for testing against JSONPath since

 ### What Clarinet provides.